-The minimum research collaboration fee is $1,500.
+A research collaboration fee will be charged.
 The fee covers basic administrative costs for processing your application as well as investigator time spent reviewing your application and providing feedback on the research question, data analytics, preliminary findings, and publication development.
 This fee is only charged if your application is accepted.

 An additional resource use fee may be charged if additional resources - such as biostatistician time for data preparation, data analysis, and manuscript preparation - are required for successful completion of the research collaboration.

 Your completed application should be emailed to email@example.com.
 Please email any questions you have about the application process to the same address.